 It is important to be able to share and receive appropriate support from someone who can understand one's pain and trauma or have gone through similar experiences.
 I have personally experienced bereavement and loss, like many of us have, so I am able to empathise with those who may feel lost, in pain, despair and overall grief, and this can affect us deeply in a number of ways.

 I, myself, have gone through trauma and childhood abuse and always determined to seek self-growth & development, and healing.
-Personally, I never felt ashamed or guilt of what had happened to me but needed to talk and work with experts in the field, as well as research, to understand the effects of childhood trauma and abuse; how it affects both as a child and as an adult, if not healed, and to work through my experiences with a single focus to heal and moving forward.
-It takes time, but I knew it was vital to allow this time to heal further, to be able to live a happy and content and fulfilled life.
-Almost 20 years ago, over a period of 8 years, I was in therapy with an amazing UKCP accredited psychotherapist (I also went on to use the same psychotherapist during my MA training, as it was mandatory during the course of the training).
+Almost 20 years ago, over a period of 8 years, I was in therapy with an amazing UKCP accredited psychotherapist (I also went on to use the same psychotherapist during my MA training- mandatory during the course of the studies).
 I also worked with an incredible empathic clinical psychologist to help me deal with a social phobia & anxiety I had at the time.
-This was the time my childhood abuse was accepted and brought to a UK Court in order to seek justice against the perpetrator, 30 odd years later.
+The therapy work coincided at the time my childhood abuse disclosure was accepted by the Crown Prosecution Service and brought to a UK Court in order to seek justice against the perpetrator.
 This in itself was incredibly empowering but a difficult period, yet healing for me, both emotionally and spiritually.
 And for a further 7 years I went on a journey of deep self-discovery, insight, and exploring alternative ways of healing, seeing and developing myself further.
 With the support of therapy and self-work, this brought to pass a different outlook and perception, and a change of attitude on how my life looked from the inside out.
 Empathy and compassion developed.
 I was able to then empathise through my own experiences and thus support and empower my own clients who experienced similar childhood traumas over the coming years.
 It is always rewarding to work with others in this area.

 I also have a special interest in narcissistic abuse.
 A survivor myself in recent years from being in a relationship with a narcissist soon after the death of someone extremely dear to me and still grieving at the time, I am able to understand those who have gone through this particular kind of experience, abuse and trauma.
 I literally became a "mess" during and the aftermath of both physical and emotional/psychological abuse.
-Feeling like I was going backwards, after working for many years with both children and women who had themselves gone through domestic abuse and violence, I now was a "victim".
+Feeling like I was going backwards in my own personal development as well as after working for many years with both children and women who had themselves gone through domestic abuse and violence, I now was a "victim".
 I could not believe I was in this situation myself!
-I did not recognise myself by the time I left the relationship, nor any of my friends and loved ones, who had known me for over 10-20 years.
-Unless one understands narcissistic and sociopathic abuse and/or have gone through this unspeakable trauma, it is difficult for anyone to understand including other therapists.
-"It is imperative to speak to an expert who have possibly gone through this in order for the abuse to be fully understood" (*Christine Louis De Canonville).
-So, I attended a support group that supported narcissistic abuse survivors, but I also received further counselling from a therapist who specialised in this area as well as other experts from this field.
-All of these can be life-savers, including connecting with those who attend similar groups, with incredible support and making new and amazing connections who "gets it".
+I did not recognise myself by the time I left the relationship, nor any of my friends and loved ones.
+Unless one understands narcissistic and sociopathic abuse and/or have gone through this unspeakable trauma, it is difficult for anyone to understand including other therapists, as I have experienced "It is imperative to speak to an expert who have possibly gone through this in order for the abuse to be fully understood" (*Christine Louis De Canonville).
+I decided to attend a support group that supported narcissistic abuse survivors, but I also received further counselling from a therapist who specialised in this area.
+This support can be life-saving.
 I have been blessed by meeting many amazing souls on this journey and still continue to, and always learning further.
-I recommend those who want to understand further on this subject to look into this subject.

-The Narcissist Abuse section on this site will provide you resources (videos & articles) and info into various insights and advice on different aspects and behaviours-tactics of a narcissist.
-One of the these may include any confidential information you tell them about your life/childhood which will inevitably and eventually be used against you, especially if you decide to speak out your truth on their abuse or if you challenge them on their behaviour.
-This is a typical tactic of theirs (to divert any of their negative behaviour onto you, to discredit you in any way).
+The Narcissist Abuse section on this site will provide you with resources (videos & articles) and info into various insights and advice on different aspects and behaviours-tactics of a narcissist.
+One of the these may include any confidential information you tell them about your life/childhood which will inevitably and eventually be used against you (click here for further information: "smear campaigns"), especially if you decide to speak out your truth on their abuse or if you challenge them on their behaviour.
+This is a typical tactic of theirs, to divert any of their negative behaviour back onto you, and to discredit you in any way.
 Many of the articles and videos here can help you further towards your healing as well as validate your experiences, and also understand the legal standpoint should one be subject to any type of "coercive and controlling" behaviour.
 The latter U.K. Bill was brought into effect 2015.
 If need be, report any of the abuse to the Police, and if you are unable to press charges for any reason, it is advisable to get a Crime Reference Number from the Police (for future reference purposes) and contact relevant agencies so that this is reported and logged.

 EDUCATOR & WORKSHOP FACILITATOR

-I now work with other qualified therapists and individuals whom I met through specific organisations and support groups, as well as peers whom I studied with nearly 10 years ago, all of whom have a passion and interest in the area of narcissism.
 Narcissism and narcissistic abuse is an extremely complex subject and topic to say the least, and requires full understanding and patience to make sense of how anti-social behaviour works (cluster B personalities) and how they possibly think and behave towards their targets ("narcissistic supplies").
-My peers and I will endeavour to help educate and inform other related professionals and organisations whose main premise and aim is to support victims/survivors under their care, through our training workshops with a goal to better understand narcissistic abuse, as well as raising awareness as a whole.
-If you feel you or your organisation can benefit from learning more about the subject on narcissism and narcissistic abuse, please contact us.
+My goal is to help educate and inform other related professionals and organisations whose main premise and aim is to support victims/survivors under their care, through our training workshops with a goal to better understand narcissistic abuse, as well as raising awareness as a whole.
+If you feel you or your organisation can benefit more on the subject of narcissism and narcissistic abuse, please me through the contact us page.